vannesschancc/CodingQuestion/ProblemSummary.md

     - update the start time to start time of `current interval`
     - update the end time to end time of the `current interval`

+Meeting Room:
+- Keep track of `the earliest ended idx` of the meeting room, the next meeeting will always look for the earliest ending idx of the meeting room.

+- Increment number of room when a meeting starts， decrement when the meeting ends (`Sweep line`)

 - Examples:
     - Merge Intervals
     - Find non-overlap Intervals
     - Meeting Rooms
     - Find empty subinterval within a large interval
     - Insert Interval

+- Follow up:
+    - Output all the meeting

+- Tips and Trikcs:
+    - When you sorted the array, the orig index is lost, wrap this point in a class with val and orig idx, sort the new class

+    - Wrap some data into a class, e.g. i nnumber of airline, wrap time and on(True) and time (off) in a class

+    - write comparator for custom class
+    - `TreeMap` for dynamic adding, the key could be start time

 # Follow-Up Trick
 - Prefix Sum